ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Please update this file within PRs accordingly.
 For non-trivial changes, you can choose to be part of the highlighted changes.
-Please make sure to add some short tutorial, asciinema, or how-to-use for highlighted items.
+Please make sure to add some short tutorial (checked by shell recorder) or asciinema for highlighted items.

 Please add your name at the end of every contribution.
 **Syntax:** _(your name)_